nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 States are a broad notion.
 This document covers direct user interaction feedback component’s states.

 This excludes application states, that are driven by data status, business logic, system services or back-end calls:  incomplete, running or error progress statuses, new/unread, locked/unlocked, unsaved, read-only etc.
-Those application states may sometimes be displayed on components, but they aren’t a response to direct user manipulation.
+While application states could be displayed on components, they aren’t a response to direct user manipulation.

 ![For example, the “4 new” indicator of the “In transfer” tab isn’t in scope.
 While the “new” status does exist, it characterizes a data attribute (`Read` vs `Unread`) rather than a component feedback (`Idle` vs `Pressed down`).
 Likewise, the “active” indicator on the filter communicates an application state, that only happens to be depicted on this component.
 Both indicators are changed not by interacting directly with the component, but by performing actions within the panel associated to it.](assets/not-all-states.pdf)